App Store Keyword Research: A Step-by-Step Guide for Indie Developers

 Before you finalise your App Store metadata, confirm you have done all of the following:

-• Checked the top 5 results for each keyword you are considering — rating counts, rating scores, update recency, publisher type
+- Checked the top 5 results for each candidate keyword: rating count, rating score, update recency, publisher type

-• Pulled download estimates for at least your top 5 target keywords so you are comparing like for like
+- Pulled download estimates for your top 5 target keywords

 What Comes Next